apache/maven-resolver/src/site/markdown/common-misconceptions.md

 The most typical use case for Resolver is to "resolve transitively" dependencies.
-Resolver, to achieve this, internally (but these are exposed via API as two distinguish API calls as well) performs 3 steps:
+Resolver, to achieve this, internally (but these are exposed via API as distinguished API calls as well) performs 3 steps:
 "collect", "transform" and "resolve".

 The "collect" step is first, where it builds the "dirty tree" (dirty graph)